alcf-lidar/alcf/README.md

 ### model

-alcf model

-Extract model data at a point or along a track.
+alcf model - extract model data at a point or along a track

 Usage: